An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Feasible Region Extensions

 Note that now the \textit{simple mass} model becomes a \textit{centroidal dynamics} model as the angular dynamics is also taken into account.
-Moreover, the \textit{static} stability enforced in (III.a) can be considered to be fully \textit{dynamic}.

-As a result of the effect of the inertial accelerations, the computed region can "move" (\eg forward or backward) according to the direction of the instantaneous body acceleration (see accompanying video).
+Moreover, the \textit{static} stability enforced in \revisedtext{constraint} (III.a) can be considered to be fully \textit{dynamic}.
+As a result of the effect of the inertial accelerations, the computed region can "move" (\eg forward or backward) according to the direction of the instantaneous body acceleration (see accompanying video \revisedtext{at 0:20 and 04:52}).
+With the dependence of the feasible region on the acceleration of the robot, one can utilize the desired body accelerations in the computation of the region to plan dynamically feasible motions.

-This shift in the dynamic region could be exploited for planning purposes: the region could be shifted forward when swinging the legs that are in the direction of motion, thus avoiding to move the \gls{com} backward.
-We conjecture that the reason for which some quadrupedal animals (\eg horses) move their head forward periodically during running, is to accelerate their \gls{com} (and therefore shift the associated region) forward in order to keep stability when swinging the front legs, avoiding unnecessary backward motion of the body and maximizing forward motion.
-Even though the the \gls{com} projection might move out of the convex hull of the contact points, it might still reside within the feasible region and thus the quadruped would still be dynamically stable.